cubiq/vanilla-docs/docs/cloud/multisite.html.md

 ### Scaling capabilities

-Because each Node is a separate entity, there are significant scaling advantages to choosing a Hub setup over a Single Community + Subcommunities setup.
+Because each Node is a separate entity, there are significant scaling advantages to choosing a hub setup over a single community + subcommunities setup.

 ### Suggested setups

-For small-to-medium sites, use a Single Community.
-Add Subcommunities for multi-locale support or to combine several micro-forums into a single instance.
+For small-to-medium sites, use a single community.
+Add subcommunities for multi-locale support or to combine several micro-forums into a single instance.

 For very large or franchise sites, use a dedicated Hub with a Node per locale.
 This provides maximum scaling potential.